 - The audit of a complete set of financial statements of a private company in terms of the Companies Act of South Africa, prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board. - The company is not a PIE, as defined in the IRBA Code.
-The auditor's report therefore excludes the additional disclosures required by the IRBA Rules on: - o Enhanced Auditor Reporting; and - Audit Tenure. - The audit is not a group audit (i.e. ISA 600 (Revised) does not apply). - Management does not provide the written representations required by paragraphs 10 and 11 of ISA 580.
+The auditor's report therefore excludes: - The additional disclosures required by the IRBA Rules on: - o Enhanced Auditor Reporting; and - Audit Tenure. - The statement indicating that the independence requirements that are specific to audits of financial statements of PIEs were applied. - The audit is not a group audit (i.e. ISA 600 (Revised) does not apply). - Management does not provide the written representations required by paragraphs 10 and 11 of ISA 580.
 The auditor has concluded that this matter is material and pervasive to the financial statements and a modified (i.e. "disclaimer") opinion is appropriate, based on the audit evidence obtained. - Based on the audit evidence obtained, the auditor has concluded that a material uncertainty does not exist related to events or conditions that may cast significant doubt on the company's ability to continue as a going concern. - Key audit matters are not required to be reported (as the company is neither listed nor a PIE).
 Furthermore, ISA 705 (Revised) prohibits the auditor from communicating key audit matters when the auditor disclaims an opinion on the financial statements. - The Memorandum of Incorporation does not provide for the appointment of an audit committee and a company secretary. - A reportable irregularity identified and reported in terms of Section 45 of the APA.
 It has not been determined whether the reportable irregularity affects the fair presentation of the financial statements.
 Report on other legal and regulatory requirements.